Do cookie banners make you GDPR compliant? (No — here's the rest)

 What compliance covers beyond cookies

 The reliable way to know whether your banner actually holds up is to look at what loads before consent, on the live site — not what the settings claim.
-That, plus the wider signals (privacy notice, security, business identity), is exactly what GuardianStack’s free public check reviews in about 30 seconds, in plain English, with each finding mapped to the rule behind it.
+That, plus the wider signals (privacy notice, security, business identity), is the kind of thing GuardianStack’s free public check looks at from the outside in about 30 seconds, in plain English, with each finding mapped to the rule behind it.

 The bottom line

 A cookie banner is necessary but nowhere near sufficient.
-Make sure the one you have actually blocks tracking until consent and records it — then look past it to the obligations a banner was never going to cover.
+Make sure the one you have actually blocks tracking until consent and records it — then look past it to the wider GDPR obligations a UK Shopify store carries, the ones a banner was never going to cover.

 Sources